EsmaeilNourani/Deep-GDAE/README.md

 + PubMed w2v:
 http://jbjorne.github.io/TEES/

-### 2. Run the preProcess notebooks to generate the reuired pickle files for training the model
+### 2. Run the preProcess notebooks to generate the required pickle files for training the model

 ### 3. Execute one of the benchmark datasets as listed here to verify the performance.